Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 In fact, numerous studies have shown that the majority of actively managed funds underperform the share market.
 Some actively managed funds can be worth the cost, but be sure the fund has a well-established history of beating its benchmark index.

 As a final thought about funds, it’s important to know how much you’re paying.
 If you look at a quote of any mutual fund or ETF, you should see a number called the expense ratio, which tells you the fees you pay as a percentage of your investment each year.

 For example, if you have $10,000 invested in a fund with a 1% expense ratio, you’ll pay $100 in investment fees this year.

 There’s no set rule as to what’s too expensive.
 For index funds, anything in the 0%–0.25% range is quite normal, while we’d consider actively managed funds with 0.5%–1% expense ratios to be reasonable.

 First off, this refers to the amount of your invested money.
-Obviously, things like your emergency fund shouldn’t be in stocks.
+Obviously, things like your emergency fund shouldn’t be in shares.
 So, it’s important to learn the basics of asset allocation.
 For beginners’ purposes, we can narrow this down into two basic categories — shares (equities) and bonds (fixed income).

 It’s a smart idea for beginners to read through our guide to asset allocation, but for the time being, there’s one main idea you need to know.
-Stocks have higher long-term return potential, but also have more short-term volatility.
+Shares have higher long-term return potential, but also have more short-term volatility.